Leave this site

 3.13 Speedwatch practitioners should not obstruct walkways and roadways nor obstruct sightlines of the speed indication device.
 The presence of CSW practitioners engaged on a check should not be deliberately concealed.

 3.14 Speedwatch practitioners should not attempt to stop, signal to, interact with or photograph/video any passing road users or their vehicles.
-The recording of sessions is permitted, no recommendation is being made by Kent police as to the device to be used, however a requirement of High-Definition image capture is required.
+The recording of sessions is permitted, no recommendation is being made by Kent Police as to the device to be used, however a requirement of High-Definition image capture is required.
 In the event of footage being required to be uploaded then the DAMS portal will be utilised for upload to CSW manager for review.

 3.15 At the roadside, Speedwatch practitioners are required to have a functional mobile telephone readily available.
 For non-emergency contact, Kent Police call 101.
 For emergency response practitioners should dial 999.
 Practitioners may report roadside observations of other poor driving behaviours to Kent Police by telephone using 101 or via the Kent Police Website.
 If they do so, they are to advise the call taker they are involved in Speedwatch activities.
-Kent Police will not normally act concerning allegations of bad driving unless there is adequate evidence and competent witnesses are prepared to provide statements and attend court if necessary.
+Kent Police will not normally act concerning allegations of bad driving unless there is adequate evidence, and competent witnesses are prepared to provide statements and attend court if necessary.

-In addition to the reporting of any incidents, and if not reported to 101/999 they are to be recorded on the system as an abusive driver depending on category, this will then notify CSW Manager of the incident, the CSW Manager is not able to take direct reports of roadside abuse and the above reporting process is required.
+In addition to the reporting of any incidents, and if not reported to 101/999 they are to be recorded on the system as an abusive driver depending on category, this will then notify CSW Manager of the incident, the CSW Manager is not able to take direct reports of roadside abuse, and the above reporting process is required.

 3.16 The safety of both practitioners and passing road users is of the highest importance.
 Dynamic risk assessment (DRA) is a continuous process of identifying risk, assessing it and reducing or eliminating such risk when necessary.
 DRA should routinely be carried out before and during all roadside Speedwatch activity.
 It should assess (but not be limited to) risks from weather and lighting conditions, stationary vehicles, or other obstructions to lines of sight, road surface conditions, road works and other changed or exceptional circumstances.
 In carrying out a pre-speed check risk assessment, Speedwatch practitioners should be mindful of possible risks to themselves from passing road users and risks their roadside presence might present to those passing road users including pedestrians and cyclists.
 If a significant risk is recognised or if there is any doubt about the safety of continuing a Speedwatch, the session should not take place or be stopped immediately.